greenelab/deep-review/sections/04_study.md

 Typical approaches are semi-supervised; a user will select several particles manually, and these selections will be used to train a classifier [@doi:10.1016/j.jsb.2006.04.006; @doi:10.1016/j.jsb.2014.11.010].
-Now convolutional neural networks, such as those applied in facial recognition and image classification [@doi:10.1038/nature14539], are utilized by deep learning frameworks DeepPicker [@doi:10.1016/j.jsb.2016.07.006] and DeepEM [@doi:10.1186/s12859-017-1757-y] to select particles.
+Now CNNs are used in DeepPicker [@doi:10.1016/j.jsb.2016.07.006] and DeepEM [@doi:10.1186/s12859-017-1757-y] to select particles.
 In addition to addressing shortcomings from manual selection, such as selection bias and poor discrimination of low-contrast images, these approaches also provide a means of full automation.
-Not unlike image recognition programs which are initially trained on large cohorts of references before being applied to independent images [@doi:10.1038/nature14539], DeepPicker can be trained by reference particles from other experiments with structurally unrelated macromolecules, allowing for fully automated application to new samples.
+DeepPicker can be trained by reference particles from other experiments with structurally unrelated macromolecules, allowing for fully automated application to new samples.
 Subsequent classification is fast enough to keep pace with image collection from the